HaitaoMao/HaitaoMao.github.io/_posts/2021-12-09-SourceFree.md

 #### Instance-based transfer learning approaches

-The intuition of the instance-based methods is that we can identify the importance of an source example is in the feature distribution of the target domain. (这句话感觉意思写的不是很明确)
+The intuition of the instance-based methods is that we can identify the importance of an source example is in the feature distribution of the target domain.

 **problem Setting:**